Overtime Lawyers in Burbank

 Clarifying The Complexities of Overtime Law

-Overtime law can be complex and confusing.
-California employers are required to comply with federal statutes and regulations as well as state statutes and regulations (including wage orders) which set forth the detailed standards governing the payment of overtime compensation.
-Figuring out which overtime law applies, whether it applies, and how it applies to a given situation is not always easy.
 This complex overlapping framework sometimes leads to confusion and creates a situation where there is a failure to pay overtime.
-If you are in the Los Angeles area and have a question about whether overtime is owing or not, an overtime lawyer in Los Angeles can help.
+If you are in Los Angeles, Bakersfield, Orange, Oxnard, Riverside, or San Bernardino and have a question about whether overtime is owing or not, an overtime lawyer can help.
 Call one of our overtime attorneys to discuss your specific situation.
-Our lawyers handle overtime cases throughout Southern California.
-If you need an overtime lawyer in Los Angeles or any of its surrounding areas, we can help.
+With offices in Los Angeles, Bakersfield, Orange, Oxnard, Riverside, and San Bernardino our lawyers stand ready to handle overtime cases throughout Southern California.
+If you need an overtime lawyer, we can help.

 Protecting Employees Against Overwork Without Overtime Pay

 Overtime laws serve many goals.
-Chief among them is the goal of compensating employees for the burden of working extra long hours.
+Chief among them is the goal of compensating employees for the burden of working extra-long hours.
 Another goal of overtime law is to induce employers to reduce the number of work hours given to one person, and to instead employ more people, and spread the work.

 While the overtime laws do not necessarily apply to every employee in every job, employers in California are generally required to pay nonexempt employees at the overtime at the rate of one and one-half (1½) times the regular rate of pay for all hours worked in excess of eight (8) hours per day and/or forty (40) hours per week, and for the first eight (8) hours on the seventh consecutive work day.
 Similarly, employers in California are generally required to pay nonexempt employees double time after eight (8) hours on the seventh day of any work week, or after twelve (12) hours on any workday.
-Every overtime law has its own requirements and exemptions.
-Overtime law is not “one size fits all.”
-Therefore, if you feel your rights may have been violated and need to speak with an overtime lawyer in Los Angeles County, the Akopyan Law Firm A.P.C. can help with your specific situation.
-We have years of experience in all facets of employment law and are dedicated to getting you the justice you deserve.
-Contact us today for a complimentary case evaluation.

 Skilled Overtime Attorneys Enforcing Your Rights

-Frequently Asked Questions About Overtime Pay
+Frequently Asked Questions About Overtime Pay:

 Yes.
 California law requires that employers pay overtime, whether authorized or not.
 However, most employers require prior authorization before working overtime and you may be subjected to discipline if you work unauthorized overtime.
 If your employer refuses to pay overtime because you worked overtime without prior authorization, call one of our overtime lawyers to discuss your options.